FatimahSarwar/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers to the questions below.

 1. In your own words, define closure (1-2 sentences).
+- A closure happens when an inner function reaches into an outer function to grab a value defined in the outer function.
+It is code that is created elsewhere that we can use later.
+We can pass values down the chain of inheritance but never pass them back up!
 2. Study the following code, then answer the questions below.

 ```js